iarahealth/STT/doc/Checkpoint-Inference.rst

 Transcribing a single file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a single audio file, you can specify it directly in the ``--src`` flag of the ``python -m coqui_stt_training.transcribe`` script:
+For a single audio file, you can specify it directly in the ``--src`` flag of the ``python -m iara_stt_training.transcribe`` script:

 .. code-block:: bash

-   $ python -m coqui_stt_training.transcribe --checkpoint_dir coqui-stt-1.0.0-checkpoint --n_hidden 2048 --scorer_path huge-vocabulary.scorer --vad_aggressiveness 0 --src audio/2830-3980-0043.wav
+   $ python -m iara_stt_training.transcribe --checkpoint_dir coqui-stt-1.0.0-checkpoint --n_hidden 2048 --scorer_path huge-vocabulary.scorer --vad_aggressiveness 0 --src audio/2830-3980-0043.wav
    [1]: "audio/2830-3980-0043.wav" -> "audio/2830-3980-0043.tlog"
    Transcribing files: 100%|███████████████████████████████████| 1/1 [00:05<00:00,  5.40s/it]
    $ cat audio/2830-3980-0043.tlog
    [{"start": 150, "end": 1950, "transcript": "experience proves this"}]

 Note the use of the ``--vad_aggressiveness`` flag above to control the behavior of the VAD process used to find silent sections of the audio file for splitting into chunks.
-You can run ``python -m coqui_stt_training.transcribe --help`` to see the full listing of options, the last ones are specific to the transcribe module.
+You can run ``python -m iara_stt_training.transcribe --help`` to see the full listing of options, the last ones are specific to the transcribe module.

 By default the transcription results are put in a ``.tlog`` file next to the audio file that was transcribed, but you can specify a different location with the ``--dst path/to/some/file.tlog`` flag.
 This only works when trancribing a single file.